Nonabelian Fourier transforms for spherical representations: A global application

-where the sum is over isomorphism classes of cuspidal automorphic representations of $G(\A_F)^1$.
-By the corollary, for $\sigma$ sufficiently large the noninvariant trace formula provides an absolutely convergent expression for \eqref{spec:side2} in terms of orbital integrals and automorphic representations on Levi subgroups of $G$.
-This is the unconditional definition of \eqref{res:sum} we provide; it is well-defined without assuming any conjecture.
+where the sum is over isomorphism classes of cuspidal automorphic representations of $A \backslash G(\A_F)$.
+Thus pulling the contribution of the $[P]=G$ summand to one side we see that the quantity \eqref{to:show} is equal to

-To complete this section and our discussion we prove that \eqref{spec:side2} is equal to \eqref{res:sum} assuming the following conjecture: \begin{conj}[Langlands] The function
+where the sums are over isomorphism classes of cuspidal automorphic representations of $A \backslash G(\A_F)$.
+We now note that $\omega_{r(\pi)}(aI_n)=\omega_{\pi}(a^NI_m)$.
+It follows from this and our choice of $d$ that \eqref{f1f2} is equal to \eqref{spec:side2}, proving the theorem. \end{proof}

+In the remaining pages of this paper we prove that \eqref{spec:side2} is equal to \eqref{res:sum} assuming a special case of Langlands' functoriality.
+Before we do this we emphasize again that it makes perfect sense to study \eqref{spec:side2} using \eqref{to:show} without assuming any conjecture, and the author hopes that some progress towards the conjecture we are about to state can be made by proceeding in this manner.